Gilbert & George

 Gilbert & George represented the United Kingdom at the Venice Biennale in 2005, presenting Ginkgo Pictures at the British Pavilion, a pivotal moment in their international reception.
 In 2007, Tate Modern organized a major retrospective of their artworks, later touring to institutions including Haus der Kunst in Munich, Castello di Rivoli in Turin, the de Young Museum in San Francisco, and the Brooklyn Museum, consolidating their position within the postwar canon.

 This institutional recognition continued with The Great Exhibition (1971–2016), a comprehensive survey shown at venues such as Moderna Museet, the Astrup Fearnley Museum in Oslo, and Kunsthalle Zürich between 2019 and 2020.
-More recently, their ongoing London Pictures cycle and subsequent bodies of work were presented at The Gilbert & George Centre and the Hayward Gallery in 2024 and 2025, reaffirming their sustained engagement with public institutions and their continued relevance within contemporary art discourse.
+More recently, their ongoing London Pictures cycle and subsequent bodies of work were presented at The Gilbert & George Centre and the Hayward Gallery in 2024 and 2025, reaffirming their sustained engagement with public institutions.
+Gilbert & George prints and limited editions continue to circulate widely among collectors and institutions.

 Gilbert & George - The World of Gilbert & George